 Related content

-Elif Nuhoglu
+Elif Nuhoğlu

 Where international relations meet the open road

-In 2020, I earned a degree in Political Science from Galatasaray University and subsequently obtained a master’s degree in "Geopolitics, Resources and Territory" from King's College London, with a focus on international relations.
+I completed my education primarily within the French education system, graduating from Saint Benoît French High School.
+In 2020, I earned a bachelor’s degree in political science from Galatasaray University, one of Türkiye’s most prestigious universities, and subsequently obtained a master’s degree in "Geopolitics, Resources and Territory" from King's College London, with a focus on international relations.

 Upon my return to Istanbul, I joined the International Transporters’ Association of Türkiye (UND), an opportunity facilitated by Çetin Nuhoğlu, President of the Board of Directors of Tırsan Treyler.